RobDWaller/ReallySimpleJWT/README.md

     public function encode(string $toEncode): string;

-    public function decode(string $toDecode): string;

     public function signature(string $header, string $payload, string $secret): string;
 }
 ```

 ## Error Messages and Codes

-The ReallySimpleJWT library will in a number of situations throw exceptions to highlight problems when creating and parsing JWT tokens.
-The error codes, messages and their explanations are below.
+The ReallySimpleJWT library will in a number of situations throw exceptions to highlight problems when creating, parsing and validating JWT tokens.
+The error codes, messages and their explanations are in the table below.

+There are four exception types that may be thrown:
+- `ReallySimpleJWT\Exception\BuildException`
+- `ReallySimpleJWT\Exception\ParseException`
+- `ReallySimpleJWT\Exception\TokensException`
+- `ReallySimpleJWT\Exception\ValidateException`

 | Code | Message                           | Explanation                                |
 |:----:| --------------------------------- | ------------------------------------------ |